istuti037/Face-Recognition/README.md

 If faces aren't being recognized, the most common cause is a problem with the reference photos themselves (corrupted files or images that are too small/low quality for DeepFace to process).

-Run the diagnostic script to check:
+Run the diagnostic script to check: `python Tools/testpics.py`
-Tools- testpics.py

 This checks every image in `known_faces/` for readability, file corruption, and minimum size requirements, and reports which files are causing issues.

 ## Notes